Sprained Ankle

 Sprained ankles are the type of injury most people experience in the course of their lives, and mild cases often heal with rest and staying off your feet.
 In some cases, however, ankle sprains cause tearing in the ligaments, a serious problem that needs expert treatment.
-Marc House, DPM, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, has extensive experience treating all types of ankle injuries, so if your ankle is causing you pain or affecting your mobility, call the clinic today or book an appointment online.
+Our surgeons, of Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, have extensive experience treating all types of ankle injuries, so if your ankle is causing you pain or affecting your mobility, call the clinic today or book an appointment online.

 A sprain is the tearing or stretching of the ligaments that connect bones and stabilize joints.
 Sprains are different from strains, which affect the tendons rather than the ligaments.

-An accurate diagnosis of ankle injuries is important, to ensure that you receive the most appropriate treatment; you may even have fractured the ankle, so it’s essential to have your condition assessed by an expert foot and ankle surgeon like Dr. House.
+An accurate diagnosis of ankle injuries is important, to ensure that you receive the most appropriate treatment; you may even have fractured the ankle, so it’s essential to have your condition assessed by expert foot and ankle surgeons like ours.

 If appropriate treatment is delayed or not given at all, it can lead to the permanent weakening of the legs and ankles and chronic pain problems.